Decentralized Upper Confidence Bound Algorithms for Homogeneous Multi-Agent Multi-Armed Bandits: Introduction

 The four main contributions together provide a confirmative and comprehensive answer to the earlier posed research question.
 As the key technique of UCB algorithms is to apply specific decision making protocols to the reward mean estimate, and the parameter used in the decision making protocols can be obtained by combining the properties of the common updating rule and the techniques of each single-agent UCB algorithm, we expect the decentralized algorithm design is compatible with most, if not all, UCB algorithms after adaptive modification on case (a) of the decision making step of in Section~\ref{sec:algorithm}.

-Our decentralized design and analysis techniques for UCB1 are novel and more ``advanced'' than \cite{jingxuan2021}, thus leading to a better regret than that in \cite{jingxuan2021}.
-Specifically, the asymptotic regret bound of each agent using the algorithm in \cite{jingxuan2021} is $\frac{16}{3\Delta_k}\log T$; although better than that of the single agent UCB1, $\frac{8}{\Delta_k}\log T$, the constant coefficient improvement does not reflect any network/neighborhood effect.
+Our decentralized design and analysis techniques for UCB1 are novel and more ``advanced'' than \cite{jingxuan2021}, thus leading to a more general decentralized algorithm with superior regret compared to that in \cite{jingxuan2021}.
+First, the decentralized UCB1 algorithm design here can cope with directed, strongly connected graphs (cf. Theorem \ref{thm:directed}), whereas the algorithm in \cite{jingxuan2021} only works for undirected graphs.
+Second, the asymptotic regret bound of each agent using the algorithm in \cite{jingxuan2021} is $\frac{16}{3\Delta_k}\log T$; although better than that of the single agent UCB1, $\frac{8}{\Delta_k}\log T$, the constant coefficient improvement does not reflect any network/neighborhood effect.
 We exactly solve this issue.
 Our new decentralized UCB1 algorithm achieves $O(\log T/|\scr N_i|)$ asymptotic regret bound, which shows that the more neighbors an agent has, the better regret bound it will have.
 In addition, in the case when an agent can communicate with all other agents (e.g. a complete graph), the bound will be $O(\log T/ N)$, which is best possible regret because the lower bound of any agent's regret in a decentralized algorithm is $\Omega(\log T/N)$ (see Remark 4).
 To achieve such a neighborhood-dependent and best possible regret bound, more delicate algorithm design and complicated analysis are needed.
-Advantage of our algorithm over \cite{jingxuan2021} is illustrated by the simulations in ``Algorithm Comparison'' part in Appendix~\ref{appendix:simulation}.
+Advantage of our algorithm over \cite{jingxuan2021} is illustrated by the simulations in ``Algorithm Comparison'' part in Section~\ref{appendix:simulation}.